 Multiple cookbooks can be applied to one or more nodes.
 The specific attributes that need to appear in a given host's configuration can come from the recipe's default values; or, from the Chef server's environment, role, and node to dynamically substitute the relevant value at the appropriate time.
 You manage the Chef server to update the relevant cookbooks and key/value pairs in your environments (development, QA, production), roles (AppServer, MailServer, WebServer, etc.), and nodes (wkstn01.stevencortright.com shown in this article).

-In addition to cloning the cookbook from Github, I assume you have a Chef development environment on your laptop.
+I assume you have a Chef development environment on your laptop.
 If not, head over to https://learn.chef.io/#/ to get started.

 You also need to install other tools such as VirtualBox, Vagrant, and Test Kitchen.
 See an introductory Chef book for more details.